awootton/knotfree-help-content/misc.md

 There is not just one computer servicing the messages and this webpage.
 There's a cluster.
 The ```GET CLUSTER STATS``` button will retreive the status of those computers.
 Mostly this is just for me, your humble author, to debug problems.

+## Build date.
+This is when the version you are using was released.
+## ⟳
+Shift click reload in the browser, to get the latest version.

 ## PUSH ME

 Just a gratuitous egotistical easter egg.
 It's safe to ignore.